LukeOwlclaw/SvgNaviMap/README.md

 SvgNaviMap
 ==========

 Connect an SVG map with navigational information to allow routing.
-Intented for indoor navigation based on existing maps.
+Intended for indoor navigation based on existing maps.

 FREE SOFTWARE
 #############